 Thanks for sharing these shots, Lee!
 Looks like the station is coming along nicely.

 MONTICELLO, Maine – The town of Monticello will soon be home to one of the largest short wave radio stations in the world, according to those involved.
 In this week’s Aroostook 2020, Newssource 8’s Ashley Blackford finds out what this major project could mean for the area.

 Click here to view this video at WAGM.

 Click here for archived posts about WBCQ.

-[Note: the embedded video function with WAGM does not seem to be functioning properly–click here to view at WAGM.]
+[Note: If the embedded video function wdoes not function properly, click here to view at WAGM.]

 In March, we mentioned that WBCQ is building a new multi-million dollar 500 kW shortwave station on their transmitting site in Monitcello, Maine.
 WBCQ did not mention the name of the private investor behind the construction.
 Many thanks to SWLing Post contributor, Kim Elliott, who shares the following note:

 On “Allan Weiner Worldwide”[…]Allan mentioned that World’s Last Chance in the organization behind the new 500 kW transmitter.

 I was not familiar with World’s Last Chance, so over the past few days, I’ve been reading through their website.

 Among many other things, they believe the Earth is flat.